 The past years have seen unprecedented changes within the oil and gas industry.
-Yet for the millions working in it, an oil and gas job is still top of mind.
+Yet for the millions working in it, oil and gas jobs are still top of mind.

 One of the largest sectors in the world, the industry is one of the UK’s largest employers, supporting 280,000 jobs and contributing billions of pounds to the economy in tax every year.
 It is a similar situation in many oil strong countries.

 And things are only looking up for the industry at large.
 Though the sector infamously hit a slump in 2014 after oil prices crashed, and with COVID, the past few months have seen it start the climb back up.

 Indeed, gas is seeing an unrivalled surge in popularity, in line with a growing demand for cleaner energy.
 And the recent pandemic has only pushed these timelines for change forward.
 The sector is cautiously optimistic about the future.

 With that in mind – and a whole host of potential projects on the horizon – there’s perhaps no better time to start preparing for the future than now.

 Even if you’re not currently looking for oil and gas jobs, keeping yourself in the loop and up to date with industry news.
 Being prepared to send off your resume is vital if you want to clinch the perfect oil and gas job when it comes around.